Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Clinical Guidelines

-UK's NICE guidelines (NG193) recommend psychological therapies such as Cognitive Behavioural Therapy (CBT) or Acceptance and Commitment Therapy (ACT) for managing chronic primary pain, while advising against routine opioid initiation.
+The UK's National Institute for Health and Care Excellence (NICE) guidelines (NG193) represent a significant milestone in chronic pain management.
+These guidelines explicitly recommend non-pharmacological interventions, particularly psychological therapies such as Cognitive Behavioural Therapy (CBT) or Acceptance and Commitment Therapy (ACT), for managing chronic primary pain.

 Flourish OS